findy-network/findy-network.github.io/content/en/blog/gophercon-uk-2023/index.md

 date: 2023-08-23
 title: "GopherCon UK 2023"
 linkTitle: "GopherCon UK 2023"
 description: "Go is gaining more and more popularity among developers.
-The GopherCon UK conference is a great place to meet fellow Gophers, share and learn about the latest developments in the Go world."
+The GopherCon UK conference is a great place to meet fellow Gophers, and share and learn about the latest developments in the Go community."
 author: Laura Vuorenoja
 resources:
 - src: "**.{png,jpg}"